Addiction Treatment

 Does Suboxone Help with Anxiety?

-Much like depression, anxiety may increase after quitting opioids and starting Suboxone, but the medication does not necessarily cause it.
+Much like depression, anxiety may increase after quitting opioids and starting Suboxone, but it’s not necessarily caused by the medication.
 It could be a co-occurring anxiety disorder or the effects of stopping opioid use.